 Victoria University Honorary Degrees

-Honorary degrees recognize the extraordinary accomplishments of graduates of Victoria College and Emmanuel College, and to celebrate and recognize the exemplary lives of individuals who have made remarkable contributions to Canadian society, and communities abroad.
+Honorary degrees recognize the extraordinary accomplishments and to recognize the exemplary lives of individuals who have made remarkable contributions to Canadian society, and communities abroad.

 The selection committee considers candidates whose accomplishments reflect the distinctiveness of Victoria University, including fostering diversity and the practice of inclusive excellence.
 The high esteem of these honorary degree recipients should be such that, in the awarding of the honorary degree to them, distinction is also brought to Victoria University.